 O’Shea’s five-year Odyssey starts in Creggan.
 It’s a large, tough, tight-lipped and perpetually poverty-stricken housing estate on the outskirts of the formerly “Free Derry” which still harbours dissident Republican groups – outlawed gunmen who fill the vacuum caused by the lack of policing deemed acceptable to its residents.
 Law enforcement isn’t to be trusted, but that leaves the area subject to paramilitary vigilantes, masked mafia-like thugs who are also involved in the drug trade.
 ‘Go-betweens’ with history as IRA sympathisers liase between the community and the nationalist gangs.

-Termed “punishment” beatings and killings is extremely rough justice and speaks to how delicately peace is balanced in Northern Ireland – often by turning a blind eye to crimes past, passing and to come.
+Termed “punishment” beatings or killings, this form of street “law” is extremely rough justice and speaks to how delicately peace is balanced in Northern Ireland – often by turning a blind eye to crimes past, passing and to come.

 This is O’Shea’s first feature-length doc and it acts as a companion piece, in a way, to Alex Gibney’s No Stone Unturned, also from last year.
 The work is palpably more rough-edged and, even still, unfinished, but it’s a work of considerable gumption as O’Shea returns to this family over and over again in an attempt to finish her story.
 It’s a miracle they still speak to her.
 (Accents are so strong that subtitles are indispensable.)
 Both O’Shea and Gibney are brave film-makers working amongst violent, unpunished men in Northern Ireland, and there’s much to be said about the male-female dynamic in Creggan and amongst survivors of a violent life who crave the adrenaline that provided, even if it’s only a distant memory via their fathers.